 Mr. Mantoan is an advocate for ecological farming and farmland preservation.
 Mr. Mantoan was a managing partner at Accenture and consultant during his 30-year career in business.
-Mr. Mantoan served on the board of the United Way of Greater Milwaukee for twelve years and on the board of Wellspring Organic Farm for six years.
+Mr. Mantoan served on the board of the United Way of Greater Milwaukee for 12 years and on the board of Wellspring Organic Farm for six years.
 He received his BA and MA in Accounting from the University of Illinois.

 Mr. Mantoan grew up in the farming community of Kankakee County, Illinois.
-Along with his siblings, he is a coowner of his family's 100-acre certified organic crop farm in Kankakee County.
-Mr. Mantoan and his wife also own 200 acres of certified organic farmland in Washington County, Wisconsin.
+Mr. Mantoan and his wife own 200 acres of certified organic farmland in Washington County, Wisconsin.
 The farm is managed by his son, who is raising livestock on pasture and using permaculture methods to grow perennial crops.
 Mr. Mantoan resides in Whitefish Bay, Wisconsin.